MKazmTECHNI/MKazmTECHNI/README.md

 ## 🚀 About Me

 - 🔧 **Full-Stack Web Developer**: I do have experience in both front-end and back-end development (see projects).
-- 🐍 **Python Programmer**: Proficient in writing Python applications for various use cases.
+- 🐍 **Python Programmer**: Proficient in writing Python applications for various use cases, and discord bots.
 - 🛠️ **Database Management**: Familiar with MySQL and PostgreSQL for handling data effectively.

 I'm always excited to collaborate on interesting projects and open-source contributions.